telekom-security/tpotce/README.md

 <a name="submission"></a>
 ## Community Data Submission
 We provide T-Pot in order to make it accessible to all parties interested in honeypot deployment.
-By default, the data captured is submitted to a community backend.
-This community backend uses the data to feed a [community data view](http://sicherheitstacho.eu/?peers=communityPeers), a separate channel on our own [Sicherheitstacho](http://sicherheitstacho.eu), which is powered by our own set of honeypots.
+By default, the captured data is submitted to a community backend.
+This community backend uses the data to feed [Sicherheitstacho](https://sicherheitstacho.eu.
-You may opt out the submission to our community server by removing the `# Ewsposter service` from `/opt/tpot/etc/tpot.yml`:
+You may opt out of the submission by removing the `# Ewsposter service` from `/opt/tpot/etc/tpot.yml`:
 1. Stop T-Pot services: `systemctl stop tpot`
 2. Remove Ewsposter service: `vi /opt/tpot/etc/tpot.yml`
 3. Remove the following lines, save and exit vi (`:x!`):<br>